grumpygk/cardatron/README.md

   You might find other creative uses for replacements.

 ### Speaking of free functionality - 'or' condition - the '|' character in searches
-I mentioned how regex is used bt the javascript search functionality, well another benefit of this is that when I wanted to enable 'or' functionality I did not have to code it.
+I mentioned how regex is used by the javascript search functionality, well another benefit of this is that when I wanted to enable 'or' functionality I did not have to code it.
 The '|' character in regex indicates an or condition.

 Example: